uhop/koa-cognito-middleware/README.md

 ## `getUser(options [, pools])`

 This is the main function directly returned from the module.
-It populates `ctx.state.user` with a decoded JWT or assigns it to `null` (cannot positively authenticate).
+It populates `ctx.state[getUser.stateUserProperty]` (see below) with a decoded JWT or assigns it to `null` (cannot positively authenticate).
 Other helpers or a user's code uses it to authorize or reject the user for a given route.

 Additionally if an authenticated user it adds the following properties: